Remove wood stove fine dust from the air with an air purifier

 • Cough and sneeze into the inside of your elbow

-Does an air purifier remove corona from the air?
+Does an air purifier remove flu from the air?

-The corona crisis has made people wonder whether it is possible to remove the corona virus from the air with an air purifier.
+The corona crisis has made people wonder whether it is possible to remove the viruses from the air with an air purifier.
 The short answer to that is yes.
-To explain further, the COVID-19 virus is another form of ultra-fine particles in the eyes of an air purifier.
+To explain further, the viruses is another form of ultra-fine particles in the eyes of an air purifier.
 An air purifier does not distinguish between a virus and a particle.
 He picks up both.
 Good air purifiers filter viruses and particles.
-This way you can also remove the corona virus from the air.
+This way you can also remove the flu virus from the air.

-The airborne coronavirus also needs a carrier, such as droplets, fine dust and pollen.
+The airborne flu virus also needs a carrier, such as droplets, fine dust and pollen.
 The virus sticks to fine dust, for example, so that it spreads in a room.
 Fortunately, air purifiers remove these types of particles with the help of a fine-mesh filter technique.

-The best technique for removing corona from the air
+The best technique for removing flu from the air

 An air purifier with air displacement technology guarantees the cleanest and healthiest air in a room.
-It protects against the smallest particles such as fine dust, pollen, exhaust gases, bacteria and viruses (such as the corona virus).
-Corona air purifier experiences also prove this to be true.
+It protects against the smallest particles such as fine dust, pollen, exhaust gases, bacteria and viruses (such as the flu virus).
+Flu virus air purifier experiences also prove this to be true.

 Workplaces need extra protection